projectcalico/calico/networking/determine-best-networking.md

 If the pod IP addresses are not routable outside of the cluster then when a pod tries to establish a network connection to an IP address that is outside of the cluster, Kubernetes uses a technique called SNAT (Source Network Address Translation) to change the source IP address from the IP address of the pod, to the IP address of the node hosting the pod.
 Any return packets on the connection get automatically mapped back to the pod IP address.
 So the pod is unaware the SNAT is happening, the destination for the connection sees the node as the source of the connection, and the underlying broader network never sees pod IP addresses.

 For connections in the opposite direction, where something outside of the cluster needs to connect to a pod, this can only be done via Kubernetes services or Kubernetes ingress.
-Nothing outside of the cluster can directly connect to a pod IP address, because the broader network doesn’t know how to route packets to pod IP addresses.
+Nothing outside of the cluster can directly connect to a pod IP address, because the broader network doesn't know how to route packets to pod IP addresses.

 **Routable**